ucsb-csw8/w23k/success.md

 ## Create an email filter

-We recommend that you set up a filter for the messages that relate to this course.
+You may find it helpful to set up a filter for the messages that relate to this course (or your other courses)

 Let's assume that you are using your UCSB email in the browser.
 * In the search-box, paste the following: `"CMPSCW 8" OR "CSW 8"`